 They’re kind of irresistible – beckoning me like an open door to a walled garden.

-The other nine reasons I wrote this book are all good reasons, but I don’t think many novelists just crank out books for logical reasons.
+The other nine reasons I wrote Someone They Can Trust are all good reasons, but I don’t think many novelists just crank out books for logical reasons.

-We kind of do it for love – we knitters and novelists and artists of all kinds.
+We pretty much do it for love – we knitters and novelists and artists of all kinds.
 Many of us feel like that’s what we were made to do and that’s the gift we can give people.

 To have someone enjoy it – that’s compensation too.

 Fifth of 10 Reasons I Wrote, “Someone They Can Trust”

 I have a love-hate relationship with my neighborhood, which is also the setting for my new novel.
 We moved here to be near downtown, be near our church, and be present in an urban neighborhood that was struggling.
 We figured that at the very least, we could help by paying city taxes and keeping up a pretty old house.

 That was 26 years ago, and the place is pretty much embedded in my heart, for better and worse.
 College Hill is a mix of beauty and despair, with crumbling public housing right next to fairytale old mansions.
 I love its huge trees, surrounding woods, elegant architecture and the outstanding kindness of many of its residents.
 I hate the poverty, the garbage on the streets, the emptiness in the eyes of young people hanging out on corners.

 The novel I just finished,“Someone They Can Trust” is set in this neighborhood, with characters attending a church there that is grappling with the brokenness of the community.
 Belonging to a church a lot like the one in the novel has shaped most of my adult life.
 There I’ve learned everything from staging plays to running a tutoring program, to trimming hedges..